Uncertainty of future Southern Ocean CO2 uptake cut in half

-Category: Climate Hits: 1The Southern Ocean dominates the oceanic uptake of humanmade CO2.
+Category: Climate Hits: 8The Southern Ocean dominates the oceanic uptake of humanmade CO2.
 But how much carbon dioxide can it actually absorb in the future?
 This long-standing question remained unresolved as projections of different generation of climate models repeatedly showed a wide range of future Southern Ocean CO2 sink estimates.
 Climate scientists have now been able to reduce this large uncertainty by about 50 percent.

 Read more https://www.sciencedaily.com/releases/2021/04/210428140855.htm